docwhat/iated/README.md

 This is a server that will open text data in the editor of your choice.

-It is based on HTTP, so that it can be used in an ajax style by plugins (or conceivably web pages).
+It is based on HTTP, so that it can be used in an ajax style bye plugins (or conceivably web pages).

 ## Bugs and Issues